CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-16.md

 - Saved the hunting query for future use.

 ## You have successfully completed the lab.
 Click on Next to Continue
-## You have successfully completed the lab.
-Click on Next to Continue